TAFree/JudgeBoy/README.md

 _JudgeBoy/src_ is placed judge scripts of lab assignments in NTU CE Computer Programming Course (2017 Spring).

 **Notice**:
-Judge scripts in _JudgeBoy/src/LabXX_ are not guaranteed to be correct with a little fixing during semester!!!
+<span style="color:red">Judge scripts in _JudgeBoy/src/LabXX_ are not guaranteed to be correct with a little fixing during semester!!!</span>
 We hope you can modify _JudgeBoy/src/ClassicXX_ as your customizing one, so please change database and custom information:
 ```
 interface IConnectInfo {